MIPs logo MIPdatabase MIP2024 Conference banner, website is now open, register on site for important updates

 Template and target information: L-Boc-leucine picolylamide

-Mug featuring the name Klaus spelled out in symbols of the chemical elements PhD Scientist peptide mug Gravity waves shirt
+Mug featuring the name Klaus spelled out in symbols of the chemical elements PhD Scientist peptide mug We need to talk about Kelvin shirt

 Join the Society for Molecular Imprinting